-Press each solenoid connector into one of Sales Valve or Valve B until you hear it click.
+Press each solenoid connector into either the Sales Valve, Valve B, or Auto Catch until you hear it click.
 Every solenoid is the same, so it does not matter which one is plugged into a particular socket.

 Warning: Only Profire approved solenoids can be used with this controller.
 Using any other solenoid or extending the solenoid wires is unsafe.
 Please refer to the Replacement Parts and Accessories section for a full list of approved parts.